sarankrish0413/adversarial_machine_learning/README.md

 1. Run experiment using feature set

 ## **Steps to create feature set**
-I have to create a small feature set to reduce the compuational complexity before we enter into weighted bagging.
+we have to create a small feature set to reduce the compuational complexity before we enter into weighted bagging.
 Please follow these steps.

 1. `mvn -q clean install`
 2. `cd target`